 We, Filipinos, when asked about what’s the best place to visit in the Philippines, we often answer- Boracay.
 Most of us wanted to go to this place.
 Most foreigners list Boracay as their top destination in the Philippines.

 Boracay is an island located in the province of Aklan.
-Recently, Boracay was dubbed as one of world’s ‘best’ islands including Cebu and Palawan.
-But also, it was often regarded as ‘crowded’, ‘mainstream’ and ‘overrated’.
+Recently, Boracay was dubbed as one of the world’s ‘best’ islands including Cebu and Palawan.
+But also, it was often regarded as ‘crowded’, ‘mainstream’, and ‘overrated’.